-2111 Oil and Gas Extraction

-Personal property used in oil and gas extraction are used to explore for crude petroleum and natural gas.
+2111 Oil and Gas Extraction Personal property used in oil and gas extraction are used to explore for crude petroleum and natural gas.
 A typical example of personal property in this category would include inventory and spare parts.

-Itemized Equipment

-Bolted and fiberglass tanks

-Drilling rigs

-Heaters , treaters , knockout dryer , separators , conditioning equipment 15

-LACT units, metering devices, manifolds

-Motors, engines, drive units

-Secondary recovery (injection pumps, re-pressure equipment)

-Transformers

-2122 Metal Ore Mining15

-Personal property used in developing the mine site, mining or quarrying dimension stone.
+Itemized Equipment Bolted and fiberglass tanks15 Drilling rigs Heaters, treaters, knockout dryer, separators, conditioning equipment LACT units, metering devices, manifolds Motors, engines, drive units Secondary recovery (injection pumps, re-pressure equipment)15 Transformers 2122 Metal Ore Mining15 Demonstly used in developing the mine site, mining or querrying dimension stope Personal property used in developing the mine site, mining or quarrying dimension stone.
 A typical example of personal property in this category would include inventory and spare parts.

-Itemized Equipment

-Oxygen generation

-2123 Nonmetallic mineral mining and quarrying15

-Personal property used in developing the mine site, mining or quarrying dimension stone.
+A typical example of personal property in this category would include inventory and spare A typical example of personal property in this category would include inventory and spare parts.
 A typical example of personal property in this category would include inventory and spare parts.
+Itemized Equipment 2123 A typical example of personal property in this category would include inventory and spare parts.
+Itemized Equipment Oxygen generation

-^{} Heavy use is defined as in operation for more than one shift per day, seven days a week.
+\ Heavy use is defined as in operation for more than one shift per day, seven days a week.
 Mining mobile equipment eligible for this category includes haul packs, loaders, shovels, dozers, graders, backhoes, drilling trucks, and excavators.